zer0int/Auto-GPT/README.md

   So: Better have a bit of redundancy trash than files overwritten, right?
 Feel free to implement something that works, if you know how - I'd be delighted!

-## ⚠️⚠️ WARNING ABOUT "BIAS" AND "HARMFUL" OUTPUT IN PRE-TRAINED, UNCENSORED CLIP MODELS.
+##⚠️⚠️ WARNING ABOUT "BIAS" AND "HARMFUL" OUTPUT IN PRE-TRAINED, UNCENSORED CLIP MODELS.

-While you probably shouldn't run Auto-GPT in "autonomous" mode, anyway, you'll probably also want to ACTUALLY proof-read the GPT-generated prompt carefully rather than just approving it!
+While you probably shouldn't run Auto-GPT in "autonomous" mode, anyway, you'll probably also want to ACTUALLY proof-read the GPT-generated prompt ❗❗ carefully rather than just approving it!
-That is especially the case if you are not running local, and spamming offensive words might just get you banned from a text-to-image API.
+That is especially the case if you are not running local, and spamming offensive words might just get you banned from a text-to-image API ❗❗

 ## ⚠️ CLIP IS UNCENSORED ⚠️
 - CLIP SEES WHATEVER CLIP WANTS TO SEE (doesn't have to be related to what *you* see) 🤯

-So a harmless image (your opinion) might lead to offensive, racist, biased, sexist output (CLIP opinion).
+So a harmless image (your opinion) might lead to offensive, racist, biased, sexist output (CLIP opinion) ❗.
 Especially true if non-English text is present in the image.
-More info on typographic attacks and why CLIP is so obsessed with text: [Multimodal Neurons](https://openai.com/research/multimodal-neurons)
+👉 More info on typographic attacks and why CLIP is so obsessed with text: [Multimodal Neurons](https://openai.com/research/multimodal-neurons)
-Check the model-card.md and heed the warnings from OpenAI: [CLIP Model Card](https://github.com/openai/CLIP/blob/main/model-card.md)
+👉 Check the model-card.md and heed the warnings from OpenAI: [CLIP Model Card](https://github.com/openai/CLIP/blob/main/model-card.md)

 Use the above CLIPrun.py with pepe.png for an example that shouldn't be too toxic, but proves a point with regard to "oh yes, CLIP knows - CLIP was trained on the internet".